Resolve Debt

 Key Takeaways

-Medical debt is the most common type of delinquent account reported to the credit bureaus.
+Medical debt is one of the most common types of delinquent accounts reported to the credit bureaus.

 Medical debt doesn’t affect your credit the same way as other debt (special rules help you avoid credit damage from medical debt).

-You might be able to get your medical debt forgiven or resolved.
+You might be able to get your medical debt forgiven or resolved for less than the full amount you owe.

 As if the medical emergency wasn’t bad enough, now you’re looking at an invoice that you don’t know how you’ll pay.
 Medical debt can come on quickly and in large amounts—like, really large amounts.
-If you’ve received medical care and gotten a big bill for it, you might be wondering what to do to resolve debt.
+If you’ve received medical care and gotten a big bill for it, you might be wondering what to do.

 Lower your medical debt